pac4j/pac4j/documentation/docs/clients/openid4vp-verifiers.md

 ### 2.2) Remote resources and application responsibilities

-The built-in verifier makes no automatic HTTP requests to obtain verification resources:
+pac4j does not automatically download issuer metadata, keys or credential status lists:

-- **Issuer keys:** it uses only the configured `JWKSet`.
-It does not download a remote JWKS or refresh keys when an issuer rotates them.
-The application must supply updated trusted keys.
+- **Issuer keys:** it uses a configured `JWKSet`, or the leaf key of an `x5c` chain validated against configured truststore certificates when `iss` is absent.
+It does not download JWKS or trust lists.
+Keep trust configuration current.
+- **Certificate revocation:** checks use supplied CRLs and the Java provider; CRL/OCSP network access depends on its configuration.
+This is separate from the credential's `status` claim.
 - **Metadata:** it does not discover the issuer's metadata to locate its keys, or retrieve credential type metadata describing the credential's schema and display information.
 It still checks `vct` and the common validator checks the type and claims against the DCQL query.